ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## Modelling our data

 First things first, we begin by specifying the data model.
-The goal is to store a collection of repos in the Fauna database.
+The goal is to store a collection of repos in a Fauna database.

 Each repo is represented by the following fields:

 - project name
 - GitHub repo URL
-- project SVG logo
+- project logo
-- project main color hex code
+- project main color

 ## Writing the GraphQL schema